Alex-S-123/inf_project/README.md

 1. Check that packages g++ and libsfml-dev are installed and cmake is working correctly.
 2. Download and unpack **game_cmake.zip** or download **game_cmake** folder
 3. Change directory in terminal to **/game/build** folder
-4. Run the following commands: cmake.. ; make
+4. Run the following commands: cmake .. ; make
 5. Next run file **Game** from folder **/game/build**